Skip to main content

 Their height and weight are measured and used to calculate their body mass index (BMI).
 This information is used to plan and provide better services for children and families.

-Have you received a letter from your child's school?
+Have you received feedback about your child’s measurement?

-If your child's just been measured at school, the results can sometimes be surprising, but they're just a snapshot of your child's weight at that moment in time.
+If your child's just been measured at school, the feedback can sometimes be surprising, but they're just a snapshot of your child's weight at that moment in time.

 If you are worried, speak to your GP or school nurse for advice and support.
-You can also call the number on the results letter for advice and support.
+You may also contact the details included in your feedback for advice and support.

-You can use the NHS BMI calculator to check your child’s result, and see if it changes as they grow.
+You can use the NHS BMI calculator to check your child’s measurements, and see if it changes as they grow.

-Should you talk to your child about their result?
+Should you talk to your child about their measurements?

 Some parents decide to tell their children and talk about the changes they need to make together.
 Others decide not to, as younger children may be less able to understand, and it might be simpler to make lifestyle changes without talking to them.